Different people experience different types of grief. A person is likely to feel a variety of emotions while grieving.

 - a diagnosis of cancer or another serious illness

-The American Cancer Society describe the five stages of grief as follows:
+The American Cancer Society describes the five stages of grief as follows:

 Denial is typically the first stage of grief which occurs just before or after a loss.
 Characteristic experiences include anxiety, emotional numbness or shock.
 During this stage, a person can avoid remembering or conversing with others about the loss.